-Every stock photo agency has its own terms and conditions of use, and even different names for RF license, but some key features are universal across all stock photo agencies.
+Every stock photo agency has its own terms and conditions of use, and even different names for RF license (usually called “Standard License”), but some key features are universal across all stock photo agencies.

-- License is not transferrable: When you purchase a RF license, it’s yours only.
-You cannot share it, resell it, or even re-gift it.
-Only you can use it.
+- Not transferrable: When you purchase an RF license, it’s yours only.
+You may not share it, resell it, or even re-gift it.
+Only you may use it.

-- RF is a perpetual license: Once you purchase the RF license, you may use it for a long as you need to, with no time limitations, whatsoever.
+- Perpetuity: Once you purchase the RF license, you may use it for as long as you need to, with no time restrictions.

-- Worldwide use: RF license stock images are not geographically limited.
+- Worldwide use: RF licensed stock images are not geographically limited.
 You may use them anywhere in the world.

 - Multiple-use: RF license is not limited to a single-use.
 You may use it in as many projects as you want to and use multiple redistribution methods.